projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

 A project is required to consume any Google Cloud services, including GKE clusters.
 When you log into the [console](https://console.cloud.google.com/) you can select or create a project from the dropdown at the top.

 ### install gcloud
 Follow the [quickstart instructions](https://cloud.google.com/sdk/docs/quickstarts) to install the [Google Cloud SDK](https://cloud.google.com/sdk/) which includes the `gcloud` CLI.
 You may need to add the `google-cloud-sdk/bin` directory to your path.
 Once installed, `gcloud init` will open a browser to start an oauth flow and configure gcloud to use your project.
-Afterwards your browser will end up on this [helpful page](https://cloud.google.com/sdk/auth_success).

 ```
 gcloud init
-gcloud container clusters list # will show all the clusters in your project
 ```

 ### install kubectl